luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ### Current State

 The current toolkit was originally designed as a companion to a physical book as a reference tool for diagrams.
-The current experience was not intended to be customer facing, and was not intended for mobile use.
+The current experience was not intended to be customer-facing and was not intended for mobile use.
 Mobile now, is a requirement that customers are demanding.

-The content in the current state is hard to read, difficult to navigate, and cumbersome to access.
+The content in its current state is hard to read, difficult to navigate, and cumbersome to access.

 ![Current State](https://user-images.githubusercontent.com/349454/194131077-34ec3380-8751-4fc9-812b-69aa180a2f36.gif)

 ### Key Takeaways

 The clunky interface and frustrating flows are the most critical shortfalls of the current product.
-This results in lack of trust, interest and ultimately the lack of conversions.
+This results in a lack of trust, interest, and ultimately the lack of conversions.

 - Content is dense and difficult to navigate
 - Products and services are poorly integrated